newamericafoundation/newamerica-cms/README.md

 - Install and create your virtual environment.
 One option: (http://virtualenvwrapper.readthedocs.org/en/latest/index.html)

-- Clone github repo
+- Clone the github repo and change into the repo directory

-- Get a sample .env file from dev team and create your own environment variables file in your root directory (as in, where the manage.py file lives) and copy paste contents from sample file here.
+- Once inside the repo and your virtual environment, get a sample environment variables file from dev team and create your own environment variables file in your root directory (as in, where the manage.py file lives).
+Name of this file is usually ".env".
+Copy paste contents from sample file here.
 You will need to customize the DATABASE_URL to match the database you will create shortly below.

 - Install pip if you don't have it: (https://pip.pypa.io/en/stable/installing/)